 Although anxiety is a normal human emotion, when it lingers and affects your regular nightly routine, it can very quickly diminish your quality of life.
 Sleep deprivation can be a trigger for anxiety, but the opposite is also true — anxiety can reduce sleep quality.
 Since the two are so intertwined, it’s important to treat your daytime and nighttime anxiety and address any sleep issues you’re having.

 Not sure if you’re dealing with sleep anxiety or something else?
-Everyone experiences anxiety differently, but the following symptoms are general symptoms of anxiety, which you might experience at night, during the day, or both.
+Everyone experiences anxiety differently, but the following are general symptoms of anxiety, which you might experience at night, during the day, or both.

+Beyond typical anxiety symptoms, some people experience panic attacks before bed.
 If you’re unfamiliar with panic attacks, they are short and intense bursts of fear, usually accompanied by physical symptoms such as:

 Sometimes, panic attacks can even take place while you’re sleeping, which can make it extremely difficult to calm down and go back to sleep afterward.

 When your worries are keeping you from sleeping and it feels impossible to get any rest, there are several expert-approved ways to get some shuteye.

 How you transition from day to night will make a difference in how you sleep.
 Taking the time to wind down and prepare for bedtime, both physically and psychologically, can help limit stress and anxiety, making it easier to fall asleep.

 First, if you’re not already, make sure you’re going to bed around the same time every night, even on weekends.
 A regular bedtime will help teach your body to get sleepy around the same time every night.